 “Lord, take away this longing, or give me that for which I long.
 The Lord answered, ‘I must teach you to long for something better.’ ” Elisabeth Elliot

-Is it possible, trusting God with your love life?
+Is it possible, to trust God with your love life?
 Could it be that our longings are flawed?
 Maybe so.
 The truth is that even when we get what we want, we still feel a certain amount of emptiness.
 This is a common ailment regardless of our marital status.

 Being married does not automatically erase a sense of emptiness.
-It might mask it or hide it for a while, but eventually, the emptiness returns.
+It might mask it or hide it for a while, but eventually, the void returns.

 Oh, that we would be trusting God in our singleness.